contentful/contentful.rb/README.md

 on resources with circular dependencies.
 Defaults to 20. _Note_: If you're using something like `Rails::cache` it's advisable to considerably lower this value
 (around 5 has proven to be a good compromise - but keep it higher or equal than your maximum API-level include parameter if you need the entire tree resolution).

+### :use_camel_case

+When doing the v2 upgrade, all keys and accessors were changed to always use `snake_case`.
+This option introduces the ability to use `camelCase` for keys and method accessors.
+This is very useful for isomorphic applications.

 ### Proxy example

 ```ruby